unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway/how-to-open.md

 * * * * *

-**CONGRATULATIONS!** For every book of the Bible completed to this point, the Gateway Language is now open for translation and Church-centric checking of the Bible in every language on the other side.
+**STAGE 2 OPEN!** For every book of the Bible completed to this point, the Gateway Language is now open for translation and Church-centric checking of the Bible in every language on the other side.